Will you take part in Donegal's Colour Runs to help fight heart disease?

 People from across Donegal are invited to take part in Colour Runs in aid of the heart disease and stroke charity Croí.

-Organised by Kavanagh's SuperValu, events will take place in Buncrana and Donegal Town in September.
+Organised by Kavanagh's SuperValu, events will take place in Donegal Town and Buncrana in September.

 Buncrana